svpino/ml.school/program/metaflow/README.md

 SAGEMAKER_REGION=[AWS REGION]
 ```

-13. Export the environment variables from the `.env` file in your current shell:
+14. Export the environment variables from the `.env` file in your current shell:

 ```bash
 $ export $(cat .env | xargs)
 ```

-14. To host the model in SageMaker, we need to build a Docker image and push it to the Elastic Container Registry (ECR).
+15. To host the model in SageMaker, we need to build a Docker image and push it to the Elastic Container Registry (ECR) in AWS.
 You can accomplish this by running the following command:

 ```bash
 $ mlflow sagemaker build-and-push-container